Kia Sorento Hybrid boot space & seating

 - 2MPG & CO2 emissionsThe Kia Sorento Hybrid’s official fuel economy and CO2 emissions figures are well ahead of those for diesel-engined rivals

-- 6Practicality & boot space - currently readingWhether it's transporting people or cargo, the Sorento should have you covered – even if rivals can carry more
+- 6Boot space, seating & practicality - currently readingWhether it's transporting people or cargo, the Sorento should have you covered – even if rivals can carry more